Agile Feedback Loops: Why and When They Are Necessary

 Have you ever seen a developer work with an end user to review a piece of Java or .NET code as a means of validating whether the right functionality is being built?
 Probably not.
 That’s because 3GL programming languages simply aren’t readily accessible to or understood by business users.

-To implement short feedback loops both during and after sprints, Agile teams need a common language to create mutual understanding.
+Agile teams need a common language to create mutual understanding and implement short feedback loops during and after sprints.
 This facilitates constant communication and collaboration to ensure that the right solution is being built.

 One approach for the enterprise is low-code app development.
 Low-code platforms employ visual, model-driven development techniques for defining an application’s user interfaces, data models, and logic.
 Because these visual models are easily understood by the entire team, they facilitate frequent, ongoing collaboration between developers and the business.